Corns are hardened skin tissues that tend to accumulate in the soles of your feet and less commonly, even on the hands.

-For chronic, hardened and persistent corns, you need advanced ayurvedic treatment by a physician.
+For chronic, hardened and persistent corns, you need advanced ayurvedic treatment by an experienced ayurvedic physician.

 Generally the vaidya or ayurvedic physician performs kshara karma using gaumutra [cow urine] and yavakshara [pearl ash].
 He may even remove the corn surgically [shastra karma] or cauterise it [agni karma].

-These procedures are accompanied by bandaging the localised area with turmeric paste and aloe vera paste to promote healing and provide natural antiseptic cover.
+These procedures are followed by bandaging the localised area with turmeric paste and aloevera paste to promote healing and provide natural antiseptic cover.

 As ayurveda attributes corns to kapha and vata imbalance, balancing the two doshas curb the re-occurrence.
 This involves modifying your diet [aahara] and lifestyle [vihara].

-- Keep a regular check on your weight.
+- Keep your weight under control.
 When you maintain proper weight, your feet won’t be over-pressured.